moguzozcan/moguzozcan.github.io/_posts/2018-06-29-Networking-101-For-Sofware-Engineers.md

 After reading and learning some stuff the following question arises?
 Since the both is very similar to each other, what are the differences between switch and bridge?

 **Switch vs. Bridge**
-They are both Level 2 devices
+They are both Level 2 devices.
 A bridge looks at the destination of the frame before sending, if the destination address is not on the other side of the bridge it will not transmit the data across.
 This helps break up one large broadcast domain into 2 by using one bridge device.
+A bridge make its decision in software (done by the Main Processor) and a switch make is decision in hardware.
+Bridge is designed to connect multiple networks.

 A switch has multiple ports in which each port is its own collision domain, a switch will determine the source and destination of the incoming data and switch it to the port it needs to go to.
 Switch ports can be broken into many separate broadcast domains using vlans.
 A switch is more efficient in today's large networks.

-A bridge make its decision in software (done by the Main Processor) and a switch make is decision in hardware.

-Bridge...Design to connect multiple network

-Switch...Design to connect End devices
+Switch is designed to connect end devices.
+[6]

 **References**